Rosa Fiveash: Life and education

 Rosa Catherine Fiveash was born on 22 July 1854 in Adelaide, becoming the youngest child of businessman and superintendent of the Blinman and Yudanamutana copper mines Robert Archibald Fiveash and his wife Margaret, née Rees.
-From 1881-1888 she studied at the Adelaide School of Art.
+From 1881 to 1888 she studied at the Adelaide School of Art.
 While studying under Harry Pelling Gill, Principal, and Louis Tannert, Master of the School of Painting, Fiveash chose painting of Australian flora as her specialization.
-Achieving high grades, she gained her art teacher’s certificate from the Adelaide School of Art in 1888, and three years later, received accreditation from South Kensington in London.
+Achieving high grades, she gained her art teacher's certificate from the Adelaide School of Art in 1888, and three years later, received accreditation from South Kensington in London.
 After graduation Fiveash taught art privately and at Tormore House School in North Adelaide for many years.

 Apart from a trip to England in 1901, Fiveash lived all her life with her unmarried sister in the family house in North Adelaide.
-She remained unmarried herself, dedicating her live to illustrating South Australian flora.
+She remained unmarried herself, dedicating her life to illustrating South Australian flora.

 Rosa Catherine Fiveash died on 13 February 1938 in Adelaide and was buried in West Terrace Cemetery.

 Work

 In 1882 Fiveash was commissioned by the government conservator of forests John Ednie Brown to illustrate Forest Flora of South Australia.
 Each of nine parts of this work, that were published between 1892 and 1890, contained five illustrations of Fiveash drawn in no particular botanical order.
 The commission to illustrate Forest Flora of South Australia established Fiveash her reputation as a botanical illustrator.
 Her works were described as outstanding detailed depiction of the flowering branches, as well as the floral parts, timber and bark of eucalypts.

-After painting Fiveash’s works were prepared for lithography by the South Australian Government lithographer Haucourt Barrett, who received a smaller share of credit comparing to Fiveash.
+After painting Fiveash's works were prepared for lithography by the South Australian Government lithographer Haucourt Barrett, who received a smaller share of credit comparing to Fiveash.
 Enlarged drawings from Forest Flora were reproduced upon the walls in the South Australian Court of the 1886 and Indian Exhibition in London.
 Also a pair of kookaburras painted by Fiveash were chosen to present the colony.
 Fiveash finished nearly 70 plates for Brown when the project fell through due to the lack of money.
 Brown never completed his Forest Flora of South Australia.

-In 1888 a set of Fiveash’s painted panels was exhibited at the school of Art in Adelaide, receiving special mention by an anonymous art critic for The South Australian Register.
+In 1888 a set of Fiveash's painted panels was exhibited at the school of Art in Adelaide, receiving special mention by an anonymous art critic for The South Australian Register.

-Fiveash’s next commission was to illustrate the paper by Professor Edward C. Stirling Description of a New Genus and Species of Masupialia, Notorycytes Typhlops published in 1891.
-Her seven of the colored plates accompanied Stirling’s description of newly discovered marsupial mole, as well as 322 illustrations of toas Aboriginal direction signs, for a later paper by Stirling and E. R. Waite.
+Fiveash's next commission was to illustrate the paper by Professor Edward C. Stirling Description of a New Genus and Species of Masupialia, Notorycytes Typhlops published in 1891.
+Her seven of the colored plates accompanied Stirling's description of newly discovered marsupial mole, as well as 322 illustrations of toas Aboriginal direction signs, for a later paper by Stirling and E. R. Waite.